Case Study -

-PFS Clinical’s Contract Administration services cover all aspects of financial management throughout the clinical-trial lifecycle.
+PFS Clinical’s Revenue Guard Financial Management services cover all aspects of financial management throughout the clinical-trial lifecycle.
 “When a study is submitted, PFS Clinical assumes responsibility for entering it into a central database,” Barbret says.
 “That saves our study coordinators valuable time and, just as important, helps to accelerate pharmacy reviews and approvals.”

 As a study progresses, stakeholders can enter and/or view information via PFS Clinical’s secure online portal: “Having a common data set means our financial managers can quickly and easily pull reports on earnings accrued, invoiced and received,” notes Barbret.
 “It also provides study coordinators with convenient updates on a study’s progress, including how many participants have been recruited.”

 PFS Clinical handles all tracking, invoicing and collections—so Barbret and other leaders at the School of Medicine can rest assured that they avoid missing any funds.

 The school launched a pilot program to test PFS Clinical’s financial management service in 2005.
 Covering 39 internal medicine studies and 28 pediatric studies, the study revealed:

 Almost $140,000 in non-refundable fees that should have been (but were not) invoiced